SlideRuleEarth/sliderule/clients/python/README.md

 print(f"{rsps}")
 ```

-More extensive examples in the form of Jupyter Notebooks can be found in the [examples](examples/) folder.
+More extensive examples in the form of Jupyter Notebooks can be found in the [examples](https://github.com/ICESat2-SlideRule/sliderule-python/tree/main/examples) folder of the [sliderule-python](https://github.com/ICESat2-SlideRule/sliderule-python) repository.

 ## III.
 Reference and User's Guide